 His wife checked the upstairs, but all looked well.
 We had left a facet dribbling in each bathroom.
 He checked the one on ground level then headed down stairs to check the basement.
 This house had a huge basement.
 The older kids loved that basement.
 Mark listened carefully as he descended, and the sound got louder.
 He wondered where the bathroom was down here and stepped off that last step and found his foot submerged in a couple of inches of nearly frozen water.
 We had thick carpet down there and the water was right at the top, so Mark didn’t realize it was flooded until he stepped in it.

 “I think I found the problem!”
 He called out to his wife who followed him down the deep staircase, but Mark told her not to step down to the floor.
 He did find the bathroom but all seemed well there too so he looked for signs of a leak, and there it was.
 One wall was sagging from behind and water was carving a path out right at the baseboard.
 A pipe had burst back behind the drywall panel.

 Mark shook his head.
-“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug which would have been the wrong way to warm the house up. our basement was fully underground from street level and the only way out was via those stairs or several window wells that installed with wooden boxes that were good only for the light and fresh (summer) air they let in and could be used as emergency escapes from the basement if needed.
+“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug which would have been the wrong way to warm the house up.
+Our basement was fully underground from street level and the only way out was via those stairs or several window wells that installed with wooden boxes that were good only for the light and fresh (summer) air they let in and could be used as emergency escapes .